The-AI-Alliance/glossary/docs/glossary.markdown

 See also [Test](#test), [Unit Test](#unit-test), [Unit Benchmark](#unit-benchmark), [Integration Test](#integration-test), [Integration Benchmark](#integration-benchmark), [Acceptance Test](#acceptance-test), and [Acceptance Benchmark](#acceptance-benchmark).

+## Accountability

+An aspect of [Governance](#governance), where we trace behaviors through [AI Systems](#ai-system) to their causes.
+Related is the need for organizations to take responsibility for the behaviors of the AI systems they deploy.

 ## Adaptation

 A general term used by [Nathan Lambert]({{site.baseurl}}/references/#nathan-lambert) for the addition [Tuning](#tuning) performed on a [Trained](#trained) [Generative AI Model](#generative-ai-model) to improve its [Alignment](#alignment) for user goals, like better domain-specific awareness, instruction following, and awareness of social norms, etc.